jpayne0061/HotSauceDB/README.md

 - String
 - DateTime

-Only inserts and reads are supported at this time.
+Only inserts, reads, and updates are supported at this time.
 HotsauceDB supports mutlithreaded applications.

 The following read operations are all valid for HotSauceDB